cloudmesh-community/fa18-516-17/project-report/report.md

 Data available to retailers is heavily nuanced as each retailer collects and houses data in a different way.
 There are a host of internal metrics required in the ordinary course of daily business.
 In addition, there are a mounting number of external datasets now required to effectively compete.
 All of this makes for a challenge when it comes to acquiring, blending and actually using the data.

 Retailer generated data (Internal data): This is data that the retailer creates during the normal course of business.
 This includes transactional data such as what product were sold in each store at any given time including what products sold together.
 At an operational level, it includes the purchase orders used to get more product to sell from suppliers, inventory levels in warehouses and stores.
 Operational data is also future looking with anticipated through merchandise forecasts.
 There are other data sets that track what products should be on shelves, how much product should be there and where the product should go.
-In short, retailers internal data sets vary greatly in terms the metrics gathered and how they are used which adds complexity.
+In short, retailers internal data sets vary greatly in terms of the metrics gathered and how they are used which adds complexity.

 > *	Granularity describes the level of depth of a dataset.
 On one side of the scale, transactional data sets are at a shopper, store, item, timestamp level of granularity and include important features such as what products are purchased together.
 Retailers often make operational data available at the store, product, day or week levels of granularity.
 For example, units per store per day is a normalized measure of how quickly a product sells in a given set of stores.
 > *	Frequency describes how often a dataset is refreshed.
 Some measures are important operationally and refreshed continually.
 Other datasets are more static.
 For example, forecasts could be refreshed weekly, reference information like competitive stores could be updated monthly and exchange rates for planning purposes could be refreshed annually.